CorrelAid/paris-bikes/README.md

 ## Data management

 We use [DVC](https://dvc.org/) for data management and version control.
 DVC is setup to store our data repository on our project's Google Drive (folder name `dvcstore`).

+**Important:** We stored the files for dvc in a private cloud from CorrelAid, so you won't be able to access the raw data unless you have access to that cloud.
+However, the [`feature.geojson`](data/feature/feature.geojson) file, which you need to run the dash application, is in this GitHub repository.
+Since we used open data, all the raw data can be found online, see [`metadata.md`](data/metadata.md).

 DVC is easy to use and follows a syntax similar to git.